top of page

 Director

-Melissa Marius-Burke is the Director, District Executive for Santander Bank in Brooklyn, leading a team of Branch Managers to drive business objectives and give back to the communities they serve.
-She was born in the Caribbean – Trinidad and Tobago, grew up in St. Lucia, and moved to New York at 18 to complete college and pursue the American Dream.
-Melissa is a devoted mother to an 8-year old son who keeps her grounded.
-He challenges her with balancing motherhood while maintaining a successful career, both of which she enjoys greatly.
-She is a seasoned traveler who looks forward to visiting and learning about new places.
+Melissa Marius-Burke is the Director and District Executive for Santander Bank in Brooklyn, leading a team of Branch Managers to drive business objectives and give back to the communities they serve.
+She was born in the Caribbean – Trinidad and Tobago grew up in St. Lucia and moved to New York at 18 to complete college and pursue the American Dream.
+Melissa is a devoted mother to an 8-year-old son who keeps her grounded.
+He challenges her to balance motherhood while maintaining a successful career, which she greatly enjoys.
+She is a seasoned traveler looking forward to learning about new places.

 Thomas Quigley